Sa Kosi Narai railway station

 Sa Kosi Narai railway station is a railway station located in Tha Pha Subdistrict, Ban Pong District, Ratchaburi Province.
-It is a class 2 railway station located 73.65 km from Bangkok railway station.
+It is a class 2 railway station located 73.65 km from Thon Buri railway station.

+Initially opened under the name “Ban Pong Mai” in 1949, located at 69.12 km.
+It was later moved to the current location and opened on as a freight station for Siam Kraft Company, with a branch line running into the factory (now abandoned).
+It was then renamed to “Sa Kosi Narai” after a pond to the north of the station, which was part of Kosi Narai Ancient City.